aws-samples/multi-account-security-assessment-via-prowler/ProwlerAssessmentProcedure.md

             2. ProwlerRoleName: Leave the default (ProwlerExecRole)
     7. Next
     8. Next
-    9. Review
+    9. Review the summary
     10. Check the box for "The following resource(s) require capabilities: [AWS::IAM::Role]" and Create Stack

 3. Log into the AWS account where the Prowler Resources stack was deployed using SSM Connect and access the ProwlerEC2 Instance.
 >Note: SSM Access is granted as part of the IAM Role which is provisioned and attached to the EC2 instance.
-If unable to connect, validate the subnet has Internet access and reboot the instance as the agent needs to >communicate with the AWS SSM endpoint.
+If unable to connect, validate the subnet has Internet access and reboot the instance as the agent needs to communicate with the AWS SSM endpoint.
 ![InstanceConnect](docs/images/InstanceConnect.png)

 4. Execute the prowler scan script to begin the assessment